npaisaca/TFM/README.md

 ## Files

-- **RRBS_pipeline.rmd**: code to perform the bioinformatic pipeline of the RRBS analysis, from file download to CpG report extraction and bisulfite conversion efficiency calculation.
+- **RRBS_pipeline.Rmd**: code to perform the bioinformatic pipeline of the RRBS analysis, from file download to CpG report extraction and bisulfite conversion efficiency calculation.

 All files were created in an R-markdown format.